-Table 15-10 DLF Attributes
+Table 23-10 DLF Attributes

 Attribute Description Value Description Default Value Used by Elements lang Specifies the language of the document.
 This is equivalent to the xml:lang attribute.
-None; if absent, The values of the attribute are "en" is assumed This attribute does not affect data loading operation in any way.

-Attribute Description Value Description Default Value Used by Elements normalize- langtag Specifies how to normalize the case of language tag. "none", "standard", "uppercase" Of "lowercase". none The meanings are: none-no normalization. the values in the language column on DLF are used as they are standard-the style as recommended by the standards lowercase for the 2 letter language code uppercase for the 2 letter country code titlecase for the 4 letter script code lowercase for others uppercase-uppercase everything lowercase-lowercase everything space Specifies how white spaces "default" Or "preserve" "default" , (ASCII spaces, tabs and line-breaks) are treated.
+None; if absent, "en" is assumed The values of the attribute are language identifiers as defined by [IETFRFC4646].
+This attribute does not affect data loading operation in any way. normalize- langtag Specifies how to normalize the case of language tag. "none", "standard", "uppercase" or "lowercase". none The meanings are: none-no normalization. the values in the language column on DLF are used as they are standard-the style as recommended by the standards lowercase for the 2 letter language code uppercase for the 2 letter country code titlecase for the 4 letter script code lowercase for others uppercase-uppercase everything lowercase-lowercase everything space Specifies how white spaces "default" or "preserve" "default" , (ASCII spaces, tabs and line-breaks) are treated.
 The value "default" signals that applications' default white-space processing modes are acceptable; the value "preserve" indicates the intent that applications preserve all white space.
 If this intent is declared at the root table element, it is considered to apply to all string data elements in the whole document.
 If declared at column level, it is considered to apply to the specified column of every row.
 If this attribute is declared in the <dataset> section, the intent applies only to the immediate text data.
-Declaration at the document or column level may be overridden with another instance of the space attribute.</dataset> <column>, <col/></column> name Specifies the name of an object such as table, column, restype, and so forth.
-String: This is a database table name for the element, and a column name for the <column> or <col/> element.</column> Not applicable , <column>, <col/></column>
+Declaration at the document or column level may be overridden with another instance of the space attribute.</dataset> <column>, <col/></column>